Pathway to Becoming an RD/RDN

 The following are the steps required to become an RD as set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Commission on Dietetic Registration (CDR).

 - Successful completion of a graduate degree.
-Effective January 1, 2024, the CDR requires that students have a graduate degree (master’s degree or PhD), in addition to other requirements, to be eligible to sit for the national CDR examination (i.e., the RD exam) that entitles you to be a credentialed Registered Dietitian.
-UMass Amherst DI program requires dietetic internship applicants to have completed (or be near completion at time of application) a graduate degree (MS, MPH, or PhD) in nutrition or another health-related field (e.g., public health, kinesiology).
-Note: some programs offer a combined master’s + dietetic internship (MS/DI) or other combinations (e.g., MS/DPD/DI).
-UMass Amherst does not offer an MS/DI program; however, we reserve five internship slots for currently matriculated students who plan to complete the 4+1 program in nutrition.
-In most cases, these students are able to complete their MS/DI in under two years.
+Effective January 1, 2024, the CDR requires a graduate degree as part of the eligibility requirements to sit for the national qualifying CDR examination (i.e., the RD exam) which entitles one to be a credentialed Registered Dietitian.
+UMass Amherst offers an MSDI program with two tracks (4+1 MSDI or MSDI) that combines a master’s degree with supervised practice.
+Note: if applying to the standalone dietetic internship program, applicants must currently hold (or be near completion at time of application) a graduate degree (MS, MPH, or clinical doctorate, or PhD) in nutrition or health-related field (e.g., public health).
 Contact the cmaxwell [at] umass [dot] edu (program director) for more information.

 - Successful completion of 1,000 hours of supervised practice.
-The dietetic internship is typically where students complete their supervised practice hours.
-ACEND requires a minimum of 1,000 supervised practice and/or experiential hours for RD exam eligibility (in addition to a graduate degree).
-During this time, students are expected to be competent in the 50 core competencies (CRDNs) in the 2022 ACEND accreditation learning standards (pages 9-11).
+A dietetic internship is typically where students complete their supervised practice hours.
+At UMass Amherst, this may be conducted in the standalone DI program or part of the MSDI program.
+Per ACEND standards, CDR (RD) exam eligibility requires a minimum of 1,000 supervised practice and/or experiential learning hours; during which, students are expected to become competent in the Core Competencies (CRDNs) in the current 2022 ACEND accreditation learning standards (pages 9-11).
+After successful completion of the supervised practice portion, students will earn a DI verification statement.

-- Finally, once students have met the above requirements of completing their graduate degree and the minimum 1,000 hours of supervised practice (hence successfully meeting the 50 core competencies and earning a DI verification statement), they will be eligible to sit for the national CDR credentialing exam, which if passed, entitles one to be a Registered Dietitian.
+- Once students have met the above requirements (i.e., graduate degree and DI verification statement), they are eligible to sit for the national qualifying CDR exam, which when passed, entitles one to be a Registered Dietitian.

-- Additionally, programs across the country vary greatly in their pathways including, graduation requirements, program duration, cost, and their specialties.
-Although rare and highly competitive, some internship programs even provide a stipend for their students.
-The tuition for the UMass Amherst DI program (not including additional costs & fees) is $10,000 and payable in two installments.
-Unfortunately, financial aid is not available for the DI program, but is available for the DPD, master’s degrees, MS/DPD, and 4+1 programs.
+- Note: Dietetic programs across the country differ widely in terms of graduation requirements, program duration, cost, rotation sites, and specialties.
+Although rare and highly competitive, some internship programs provide stipends for students, making the pathway to becoming an RDN more affordable.
+The current tuition for the UMass Amherst DI program (not including additional costs & fees) is $10,000 and payable in two installments.
+For the MSDI programs, see Graduate School Costs for more information on graduate tuition.
+At this time, financial aid is not available for the standalone DI program but may be available for undergraduate (DPD) and graduate (MSDI) programs.

 Applying for State Licensure (Licensed Dietitian/Nutritionist, LDN)